 Lynn Drafall, professor, joined the faculty of the Penn State School of Music in 1992.
 Her current duties are related to publicity and promotion on behalf of the school.
-She previously taught courses in undergraduate choral conducting and conducts the Oriana Singers.
-An active festival conductor and adjudicator, she has worked with festival choirs throughout the midwest and mid-Atlantic, and has conducted all-state high school choirs in Illinois, Pennsylvania, West Virginia, New Jersey, Delaware, and Maryland.
+She previously taught courses in undergraduate choral conducting and conducted the Oriana Singers.
+An active festival conductor and adjudicator, she worked with festival choirs throughout the midwest and mid-Atlantic, and conducted all-state high school choirs in Illinois, Pennsylvania, West Virginia, New Jersey, Delaware, and Maryland.

-Penn State choirs under Drafall's direction have toured England, Germany, and Austria, and have also toured nationally, presenting concerts in Texas, Massachusetts, Louisiana, Arizona, Nevada, and Florida.
-In addition, they have performed at conferences of the American Choral Directors Association and the Pennsylvania Music Educators Association.
+Penn State choirs under Drafall's direction toured England, Germany, and Austria, and also toured nationally, presenting concerts in Texas, Massachusetts, Louisiana, Arizona, Nevada, and Florida.
+In addition, they performed at conferences of the American Choral Directors Association and the Pennsylvania Music Educators Association.
 Drafall was the recipient of the University's prestigious George W. Atherton Award for Excellence in Teaching in 2008, and received the Pennsylvania Music Educators Association's Citation of Excellence in 2011.
 She was selected to become a member of the International Women's Leadership Association in spring 2013, and received the Elaine Brown Award for Choral Excellence from the Pennsylvania chapter of the American Choral Directors Association in fall 2013.

 An active member of the American Choral Directors Association and the National Association for Music Education, Drafall is also a member of Pi Kappa Lambda and Phi Delta Kappa.
 She is a past president of the Eastern Division of the American Choral Directors Association, as well as a past president of the Pennsylvania state chapter.
 She has published articles in the Music Educators Journal, Bulletin of the Council for Research in Music Education, and PMEA News.